 The school was named after Msgr.
 Matthew F. Clarke who was born on September 28, 1883 in County Cavan, Ireland.
 He immigrated to the United States in 1899 and graduated from LaSalle Academy in 1904.
 He attended Our Lady of the Angels in Niagara, NY before entering the Seminary in Baltimore, MD.
 He served at various parishes throughout the state and was named Vicar General of the Diocese of Providence in June, 1957.
 Msgr.
 Matthew F. Clarke died on December 2, 1964.

 In 1987, the school added a preschool/prekindergarten program for 3, 4, and 5 year olds which continues to be tremendously successful.

 In 2004, a new wing was planned to accommodate an expanding school population and better serve the academic needs of all students.
 It included a dedicated computer lab, visual arts room and science lab and middle school classrooms.
 In 2005, another wing opened, and housed a gymnasium with a regulation size basketball court, bleachers and a stage for performing arts.

-In 2016, the school added a toddler program called Little Angels for 18 months to 3-years-old which has begun to grow quickly.
+In 2016, the school added a toddler program called Little Angels for children 18 months to 3 years old which has grown quickly.